 6) Signing the trust

 Once the trust is signed, the trustee(s) hold a meeting to formally agree on their appointment to the position.
-This binds them to the terms and responsibilities of the family trust deed.
-Once that’s done, it's set as the legal framework that governs how the trust operates.
+This binds them to the terms and responsibilities of the family trust deed, which is then set as the legal framework governing the trust's operation.

 7) Stamp duty